Kong/docs.konghq.com/app/konnect/gateway-manager/declarative-config.md

 ---
-title: Manage Runtime Configuration with decK
+title: Manage Control Plane Configuration with decK
 content_type: how-to
 ---

-You can manage runtime groups in your {{site.konnect_saas}} org using configuration files instead of the GUI or admin API commands.
+You can manage control planes in your {{site.konnect_saas}} org using configuration files instead of the GUI or admin API commands.
 With decK, Kong's declarative configuration management tool, you can create, update, compare, and synchronize configuration as part of an automation pipeline.

-In {{site.konnect_saas}}, decK can manage [runtime groups](/konnect/runtime-manager/runtime-groups/) and all of their configurations:
+In {{site.konnect_saas}}, decK can manage [control planes](/konnect/gateway-manager/#control-planes) and all of their configurations:
-* Create state files for different runtime groups and manage each group separately.
+* Create state files for different control planes and manage each one separately.
-* Manage [Gateway entities](/konnect/api/) for each group.
+* Manage [Gateway entities](/konnect/api/) for each control plane.
-* Migrate configuration from one group to another.
+* Migrate configuration from one control plane to another.

 Use a `--konnect`-prefixed CLI flag or pass {{site.konnect_short_name}}
 parameters using a decK configuration file (`~/.deck.yaml` by default) to target